MIT-LCP/mimic-website/content/en/IV/datasets/hosp/d_hcpcs.md

 ---
-title: "Dimension table: hcpcs"
+title: "d_hcpcs"
 linktitle: "d_hcpcs"
 weight: 1
 date: 2020-08-10
 description: >
-  Hospital level table
+  Dimension table for *hcpcsevents*; provides a description of CPT codes.
 ---

-## The d_hcpcs table
+## The *d_hcpcs* table

-The D_HCPCS table is used to acquire human readable definitions for the codes used in the HCPCSEVENTS table.
+The *d_hcpcs* table is used to acquire human readable definitions for the codes used in the *hcpcsevents* table.
 The concepts primarily correspond to hospital billing, and are mostly CPT codes.
 Unfortunately due to licensing restrictions not all code definitions are available.

 ### Links to

-* HCPCSEVENTS on `code`
+* *hcpcsevents* on `code`

 <!--